 Cough reflexes are not well developed in babies; therefore, nasal congestion may make them uncomfortable.
 Saline drops, when used along with suction, may help relieve cough in babies by reducing mucus (11).

 A blocked nose can be annoying for babies.
 It can hamper feeding, eating, and even breathing.
 Saline nasal drops for babies are helpful as they thin the mucus and help keep airways open.
 Thin mucus is easy to be suctioned out of the nose.
-You can also make a saline solution for babies at home.
-Apart from a blocked nose, if your baby exhibits other symptoms such as cough or fever, you should consult a healthcare professional.
+You can also make a saline solution for babies to manage nasal dryness and runny nose at home.
+Saline solution moisturizes the nasal lining, which helps prevent the nasal lining irritation.
+Consult a healthcare professional if, with a blocked nose, your baby exhibits other symptoms, such as cough or fever.

 Infographic: Other Ways To Clear A Stuffy Nose